Salme Ekbaum

 Salme Ekbaum (until 1941 Salme Neumann; 21 October 1912 Paistu Parish, Viljandi County – 10 September 1995 Toronto) was an Estonian writer and poet.

-He graduated from University of Tartu, studying pharmacy.
+She graduated from University of Tartu, studying pharmacy.
 In 1944 she escaped to Sweden and in 1949 moved to Canada.

 From 1950 she was a member of Estonian Writers' Union in Exile and a member of PEN Club.

 She died in 1995 and is buried in Paistu Cemetery.
 Her sister was writer Minni Nurme.